power of attorney form texas power of attorney form texas

 Financial Duties

 An agent handling financial duties manages the principal’s assets, transactions, and liabilities.
 This includes paying bills, managing bank accounts, and overseeing investments.
 For instance, they may transfer funds between accounts or authorize checks.
-Accurate record-keeping is crucial, documenting all transactions to maintain transparency.
+Accurate record-keeping is crucial, as well as documenting all transactions to maintain transparency.
 They must also file taxes on behalf of the principal if specified in the POA.

 Medical Decisions